SolaceDev/solace-dev-codelabs/markdown/boomi-v2-getting-started/boomi-v2-getting-started.md

 Now check out our Connector Operation: The data format from the Event Portal is now a Boomi Profile (click on the pencil to see more) and the topic string is filled in for us.
 ![operationupdated](img/operationupdated.png "operationupdated")

-Positive
+> aside positive
-: Don't forget to Save and close!
+> Don't forget to Save and close!

 👉 Now your Canvas should look like this with the newly added shape